yasmeendev/hammad/docs/v2.0/dev_docs/Fundamentals/Indexed-Search/indexing/indexing-in-platform-manager.md

-﻿
-# Indexing in Platform Manager
+﻿# Indexing in Platform Manager
 You can work with various indexing features through Platform Manager.

 ## Manual Indexing

 You can initiate the indexing process manually by following these steps:

-1. Go to **Search Index** → Select the required document type -> Then click the **Build** button to start indexing → Select one of the two options:
+1. Go to **Search Index**, select the required document type, click the **Build** button to start indexing.
+At this point, you will need to choose one of the two options:

 * Build: Index all data without recreating